sumitsomans/EigenSample/README.md

 ## Paper

-Title: EigenSample: A non-iterative technique for adding samples to small datasets
+EigenSample: A non-iterative technique for adding samples to small datasets

-Authors: Jayadeva, Sumit Soman and Soumya Saxena
+Jayadeva, Sumit Soman and Soumya Saxena.
+"EigenSample: A non-iterative technique for adding samples to small datasets."
+Applied Soft Computing 70 (2018): 1064-1077.

 Journal: Elsevier's Applied Soft Computing (Special Issue on Non-iterative Methods in Learning)